Do you have a three-year Indian bachelor’s degree? Do you find it difficult to receive recognition for it in the United States?

-The Indian higher education system is based on the British model, which consists of a three-tier degree structure (bachelor, master, and doctorate).
-Although it’s similar to the system in the U.S., Indian degree programs are mostly three years in length.
-Students who complete a three-year program are awarded a Bachelor of Arts (B.A.), Bachelor of Business Management (B.B.M.), Bachelor of Science (B.Sc.), or Bachelor of Commerce (B.Com.).
+The Indian higher education system is based on the British model, which consists of a three-tier degree structure: bachelor’s, master’s, and doctorate degrees.
+Although similar to the system in the U.S., Indian degree programs are mostly three years in length.
+Students who complete a three-year program earn a Bachelor of Arts, Bachelor of Business Management, Bachelor of Science, or Bachelor of Commerce.

-Where Can You Get Your Three-Year Bachelor’s Degrees from India Evaluated?
+Where Can You Get a Credential Evaluation for a Three-Year Indian Bachelor’s Degree?

-World Education Services (WES) is a nonprofit organization with over 40 years of experience in evaluating international credentials.
-WES recognizes some three-year bachelor’s degrees from India as equivalent to a U.S. bachelor’s degree when the following conditions are met:
+World Education Services (WES) is a nonprofit organization with over 45 years of experience in evaluating international credentials.
+WES recognizes some three-year bachelor’s degrees from India as equivalent to bachelor’s degree from the U.S.